nephila/django-html5-appcache/docs/source/appcache.rst

 To enable cache invalidation for your own plugins, you must create an ``AppCache`` class for your plugin models too.

+Support for the standard django CMS plugin is already included (see: :ref:`djangocms-integration`)

 The example below is the implementation of an appcache for django CMS text plugin::